padloc/site/content/blog/pc-update-required.md

 ---
 date: 2016-09-08
 publishdate: 2016-09-08
-title: "Update to v1.0 to Keep Using Padlock Cloud!"
+title: 'Update to v1.0 to Keep Using Padlock Cloud!'
+archived: true
 ---

 Along with the [release of Padlock v1.0]({{< relref "v1.0-released.md" >}}) we are also rolling out a major update to the Padlock Cloud service.
 Unfortunately, this means that **Padlock Cloud clients of version 0.12 or earlier will not be able to access Padlock Cloud anymore**.
 When trying to synchronize data or pair new devices, the app will show a generic error message.